How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Analysis

-\paragraph{\normalfont{\textbf{Effect of Debiasing}}} We explore how the debiasing method affects models' generalization abilities.
-Table \ref{tab:debiasing} shows models' performance changes after applying the debiasing method.
+We explore how the debiasing method affects models' generalization abilities. \Cref{tab:debiasing} shows models' performance changes after applying the debiasing method.
 The method decrease the memorization because it debiases models' bias towards memorizable mentions and their class distributions.
-On the other hand, the method constantly improves the performance of the SOTA models on \textsc{Syn} and \textsc{Con} on the benchmarks.
-Also, the debiasing method changes the model's behavior, making the model correctly predict the first and third examples in Table \ref{table:evidence_of_bias}.
+On the other hand, the method constantly improves the performance on \syn~and \con~on the benchmarks.
+Debiasing methods usually decrease overall performance on benchmarks \cite{he-etal-2019-unlearn,utama-etal-2020-mind}, which is consistent with our results.
+With recent efforts to reduce bias while maintaining overall performance \cite{utama-etal-2020-mind}, our debiasing method could be improved in future work.
+Also, the debiasing method changes the model's behavior and corrects the errors in the first and third examples in \Cref{table:evidence_of_bias}.

-In addition, we see if our debiasing method can improve the generalizability to entities with little name regularity.
-Before testing the method, we crawled a list of rare diseases and their descriptions from the NORD rare disease database \footnote{https://rarediseases.org/rare-diseases/} based on our hypothesis that rare diseases tend to have more unique surface forms than common diseases.
-Disease names were filtered if BioBERT trained on NCBI successfully extracted them based on the descriptions.
-Since descriptions provide sufficient context to recognize entities, e.g., ``African iron overload is a rare disorder characterized abnormally elevated levels of iron in the body,'' an entity's surface form would be rare if a model fails to recognize the entity from the description.
-Thus, we assumed that the remaining diseases after filtering have little name regularity.
-Finally, we obtained 8 diseases from the database and collected PubMed abstracts in which the diseases appear.
-Table \ref{table:name_reg_results} shows the list of diseases and their frequency of occurrence.
-All diseases we obtained are different from conventional patterns, and their CUIs are unseen based on the NCBI training data.
-We test our debiasing model on the diseases along with COVID-19.
-We use the same relaxed version of recall as the same as for COVID-19.
-As a result, our debiasing method consistently improves the generalization to rare patterns as shown in Table \ref{table:name_reg_results}.
+We also see if our debiasing method can improve the generalizability to entities with weak name regularity.
+Before testing the method, we crawled a list of rare diseases and their descriptions from the NORD (National Organization for Rare Disorders) database \footnote{\href{https://rarediseases.org/rare-diseases}{https://rarediseases.org/rare-diseases}} based on our hypothesis that rare diseases tend to have more unique surface forms than common diseases.
+Disease names were filtered if \biobert~trained on \ncbi~successfully extracted them based on the descriptions.
+Since descriptions provide sufficient context to recognize entities, e.g., ``\textit{African iron overload is a rare disorder characterized abnormally elevated levels of iron in the body},'' an entity's surface form would be rare if a model fails to recognize the entity from the description.
+Thus, we assumed that the remaining diseases after filtering have weak name regularity.
+Finally, we obtained 8 diseases from the database and collected PubMed abstracts in which the diseases appear. \Cref{table:name_reg_results} shows the list of diseases and their frequency of occurrence.
+All diseases are different from conventional patterns, and their CUIs are unseen based on the \ncbi~training data.
+We tested our debiasing model on the diseases along with COVID-19 using the same relaxed version of recall as the same as for COVID-19.
+As a result, our debiasing method consistently improved the generalization to rare patterns as shown in \Cref{table:name_reg_results}.